(Book 2: Hello, Can You Fear Me?)

 ‘What do you want?’
 Ravi asked, a practised irritation in his voice.

 ‘We have places to be, man!’
 Subro was wearing his trademark smile.
 The painter reached Ravi’s desk, taking a seat beside the girl.
-He put his cigarette out in an ashtray that Ravi maintained especially for his use and hung his ridiculous umbrella on the armrest of the chair.
+He put his cigarette out in an ashtray Ravi especially maintained for his use and hung his ridiculous umbrella on the armrest of the chair.
 ‘The event’s in two hours.
 Don’t tell me you’ve forgotten!’

 ‘I’m aware.
 Which is precisely why I need to wrap up these interviews quickly.
 The last thing I need is for you to delay me.’